gcallah/BookReviews/jones.md

 Henceforth in this review, I am assuming Jones would make a similar contention vis-à-vis any philosopher’s work.
-And my justified in this assumption?
+Am I justified in this assumption?
 A subsequent quote might be used to argue that I am not: “ I want to suggest that the consideration of the central topics in B’s immaterialism offers a justification of a biographical approach to his philosophical career…” So